 We won’t judge you if you buy out all the Thin Mints from your neighborhood girl scout.
 After all, they freeze really well – so you can always save some for later.

 Who knew it would be so easy to get vegan chips for a party?
 These classic potato chips are not only vegan-approved, but also salty, crunchy, and a crowd-pleaser.
+They are ideal for a party and also nice if you want a salty and flavorsome treat during the day.

 And, if you’re feeling adventurous flavor-wise, these Lay’s Potato Chips varieties are also suitable for vegans: